Titanpimpale/A-Temple/README.md

 # A-Temple
 Build a website using Canva.
-UI/UX learning on this website.
+Applied UI/UX learning on this website.
+A practice website

 Link: https://12656462.my.canva.site/